Interview with Expat Family Living in Bali During the Coronavirus Pandemic

 Tell us about your experience with getting the right visa

-Immigration & Visa’s were all very new to me & I do regret arranging Visa’s prior to leaving Australia as it was simply unnecessary & wasted money!
+Immigration and Visa’s were all very new to me and I do regret arranging Visa’s prior to leaving Australia as it was simply unnecessary and wasted us money!

-A ‘rookie error’, I did not understand fully the time that it would take for the boys Student Visa’s to be finalised, which is completed entirely by the school.
+A ‘rookie error’, which I did not understand fully at the time, was that it would take time for the boys Student Visa’s to be finalised, which is completed entirely by the school.

-And I did not understand at all that we actually had to go to Singapore & collect them!
+And I did not understand, at all, that we actually had to go to Singapore and collect them!

-On moving I arranged all 3 of us to arrive on Social Tourist Visa’s, where we could have just arrived on a paid VOA (Visa on Arrival) at the airport, which would have been a much cheaper option & have also seen us through to the required timeframe for travel to Singapore to collect the Student Visa’s… this fact of needing to leave Indonesia meant that I then also had to reapply for my Social Visa all over again to also collect in Singapore.
+Upon moving, I arranged all 3 of us to arrive on Social Tourist Visa’s, where we could have just arrived on a paid VOA (Visa on Arrival) at the airport, which would have been a much cheaper option and have also seen us through to the required timeframe for travel to Singapore to collect the Student Visa’s… this fact of needing to leave Indonesia meant that I then also had to reapply for my Social Visa all over again to also collect in Singapore.
 Disappointingly, I had only just completed this process 8 weeks earlier in Australia!

 It was planned that Chris would simply enter Bali on the Paid VOA each time, as his stays would not exceed the 60-day Immigration limit.

-A Business Visa was arranged, paid & lodged with Immigration in Jakarta.
-The TELEX approval from Jakarta had just come through, requiring Chris’ travel for collection of the Visa in Singapore, however this has now very sadly been lost in the COVID19 travel bans.
-TELEX’s have a 60 day expiry for collection at an embassy outside of Indonesia… Chris was not able to collect it in time!
+A Business Visa was arranged, paid and lodged with immigration in Jakarta.
+The TELEX approval from Jakarta had just come through, requiring Chris’ travel for collection of the Visa in Singapore, however this has now very sadly been lost in the COVID-19 travel bans.
+TELEX’s have a 60-day expiry for collection at an embassy outside of Indonesia… Chris was not able to collect it in time!

-What is it is like living as an expat?
+What is it is like living as an expat in Bali?

-Secondly living within a local village as an expat sees us embracing many changes from the norms of Australia, I currently love an early morning walk around Umalas & observing locals starting off their day.
-Watching farmers as they tend to rice fields & seeing the skills/operations of growing & harvesting rice crops.
+Secondly, living within a local village as an expat sees us embracing many changes from the norms of Australia.
+I currently love an early morning walk around Umalas and observing locals starting off their day.
+Watching farmers as they tend to rice fields and seeing the skills/operations of growing and harvesting rice crops.
 Watching ladies set up their warungs each morning as customers frequent to buy their morning goods.
-Buying my fresh fruit & vegetable from the local family run warung on the corner, practicing Bahasa with locals you pass each day, befriending neighbors who live around you, expat & Indonesian.
-Having knowledge & appreciation for new cultural differences as ceremonies & religious customs are quite colorful & frequent & now become part of your world.
+Buying my fresh fruit and vegetables from the local family run warung on the corner, practicing Bahasa with locals you pass each day, befriending neighbours who live around you, expat and Indonesian.
+Having knowledge and appreciation for new cultural differences as the ceremonies and religious customs are quite colourful and frequent and have now become part of your world!

-Being expat is quite exciting and very refreshing for your spirit!
+Being an expat is quite exciting and very refreshing for your spirit!